-While looking at the crown jewels exhibit, she is approached by Brian Cameron.
+While looking at the crown jewels exhibit, she is approached by a Brian Cameron.
 In the original play and film, this character was stout and elderly.
-However, that didn’t suit Hollywood.
-So instead they made him the young and very attractive Joseph Cotten.
+However, that didn’t suit Hollywood, so instead they made him the young and very attractive Joseph Cotten.

-So Brian greets her very warmly.
-It turns out he was a huge fan of her aunt, and momentarily mistook her for the aunt.
+Brian greets her very warmly as he recognizes her, being a huge fan of her aunt.
 Gregory doesn’t like Brian and questions Paula about him, but she insists that she has never met him before.

 That night Paula confesses about losing the brooch, and Gregory yells at her “forgetfulness” that is running rampant.
 It seems that Paula is always forgetting things and hearing things that aren’t there.